MALT: Improving Reasoning with Multi-Agent LLM Training: Experiments

+Lastly, to extend the scope beyond mathematical tasks, we evaluate on CommonsenseQA (CSQA) \citep{talmor2019commonsenseqaquestionansweringchallenge} with 9.74k training examples and 1.22k dev-set questions.
+CSQA is a multiple-choice question answering dataset around commonsense reasoning problems and has been used similarly by prior work \citep{zelikman2022star, zelikman2024quietstarlanguagemodelsteach, wei2023chainofthoughtpromptingelicitsreasoning}.

-To establish a comprehensive set of baselines, we evaluate against a total of eight baselines in 2 primary settings.
-First, we employ \textit{inference-only} baselines that use only pre-trained models with the same prompts we use for our trained setup to provide answers for a given question.
-Within this setting, we propose \textbf{(1)} a single-agent (SA) naive setting in which a single model is used as a generator to provide a reply, \textbf{(2)} a multi-agent (MA) setting, where the pre-trained baseline model operates in a sequential way as a generator, verifier, and refinement agent solving a problem in a multi-agent inference setting.
-Moreover, in order to provide an fair comparison to MALT, we implement a simple majority voting based consistency mechanism as part of our baselines (discussed further in Section \ref{discussion}).
-Our second setting of baselines is with supervised fine-tuning on models in the four previous baselines mentioned.
-We refer to this as our \textit{STaR baseline} with the generator and all three models trained on the synthetic rationales collected as part of MALT with next-token prediction loss.
-All eight of our baselines are based on the Llama 3.1 8B model.
-A future version of our work will discuss detailed ablation studies in addition to our current baselines.
+\paragraph{Baselines} We compare MALT against eight baselines in 2 primary settings, all using Llama-3.1-8B.
+First, we implement the \emph{inference-only} setting with \textbf{(1)} a single-agent (SA) naive setting in which a single model is used as a generator to provide an outupt, \textbf{(2)} a multi-agent (MA) setting, where the pre-trained baseline model operates in a sequential way as a generator, verifier, and refinement agent with the same prompts given to MALT post-trained models.
+Our second setting (\textit{equal training compute STaR baseline}) is with SFT on all three models with the positive synthetic data.
+We also compare against an equal inference compute multi-agent debate baseline \citep{du2023improvingfactualityreasoninglanguage} with 3 agents over 3 rounds.